All Episodes

 Still isn't to these people.

-Communism was a great thing.
+Communism is a great thing.

-Everybody's equal, everybody's the same, and the rich have everything taken away from them.
+And the rich have everything taken away from them.

 It's imminently fair.

-And Gorbachev finally came along and made it look like he was going to be the guy that could finally sit down, have a meeting with the United States and convince Reagan not to blow up the world.
+And Gorbachev finally came along and made it look like he was going to be the guy that could finally sit down, have a meeting with the United States, and convince Reagan not to blow up the world.

 And a meeting was scheduled in Washington, D.C.
 Gorbachev was to come to the United States and actually have a meeting with Reagan.